 In September 2013, Josh and Betty moved back to Nicaragua, marking the official full-time launch of SuNica.
 The Peases spend their days man running SuNica on the ground in Nicaragua. read less.

 In 2007, Alan left his job as a Project Engineer in Raleigh, NC, and spent most of the year in Nicaragua. read more.

 His main role was He returned home at the end of 2007 and started a small business of his own, in part to make a living, but more importantly, to learn how to run a business in his own country.
 In 2012, Alan sold that business and has stepped into the role of CEO at SuNica.
 Alan is married to his lovely wife Casey and they have two daughters, Sam & Macy.
 Alan and his family live in Raleigh, NC, and he spends most of his time fundraising and ensuring that SuNica sticks close to it’s mission.
 Alan is a lover of Jesus and the Gospel.
 He’s an entrepreneurial type and likes to start things from scratch.
 He’s a hunting, fishing, camping kind of a guy.
 His dream is to be dropped out of a helicopter onto a deserted island. read less.

 Casey works stateside supporting SuNica's sponsorships, fundraising initiatives, Sacred Forest Coffee and other stateside administrative needs.
-She has a background in Spanish and ESL education. read more.
+She has a degree in Spanish and ESL Education. read more.

-Enyi came on to the team in spring of 2017 and has been keeping our León headquarters running smoothly at ever since.
+Enyi came on to the team in spring of 2017 and has been keeping our León headquarters running smoothly ever since.
 Virtually everything we do has Enyi's enthusiasm and persistence behind it.

 His friends call him Chino.
-This young professional is a hard-working gentleman that we're lucky to have on board.
+This young professional is a hard-working gentleman that we're lucky to have on our Water and Sanitation team.
 He's responsible for designing pretty much everything that SuNica builds.

-As of August 2015, Wilfredo has been in charge of leading the ground work for the Turn On the Water project in El Porvenir. read more.
+As of August 2015, Wilfredo has been in charge of leading the ground work for the Turn On the Water and Modern Bathroom projects. read more.

 Erick mentors our youth leaders in El Porvenir and El Limonal.
 He’s a jokester, super thoughtful, and loves Jesus deeply, the perfect combo for our discipleship program.